 - Bulgarian split squats: Hold your water bottles or cans of food in two hands and place your back foot on a coffee table or low chair to work your glutes with this move.

-- Shoulder presses or bicep curls: Stand and step on the end a resistance band with one foot.
+- Shoulder presses or bicep curls: Stand and step on the end of a resistance band with one foot.
 Hold the other end in one hand, bring it to your shoulder to do a bicep curl, or press it upward for an overhead press shoulder exercise.

 - Chest presses or back rows: Wrap your resistance band around a full water bottle.
 Set the water bottle outside a door and shut the door so that it holds the water bottle in place.
 Use that anchor to do chest presses or rows for your back muscles.

-Substituting your weights and working out at home isn't any more dangerous than working out at the gym, Joe said, but you should still be aware of your space and its limitations as well as your own.
-"Be careful of slippery surfaces, and make sure you're nourished so you don't fall and hit your head on something," Joe said.
+Substituting your weights and working out at home isn't any more dangerous than working out at the gym, Bach said, but you should still be aware of your space and its limitations as well as your own.
+"Be careful of slippery surfaces, and make sure you're nourished so you don't fall and hit your head on something," Bach said.
 "There may be no one else around, like in a gym, if you pass out or feel ill."

 Beyond that, go for it.
 "Crank up the music, turn off the TV, get off your phone, and set a timer.
-Get that workout done in 20 or 25 minutes," Joe told POPSUGAR.
+Get that workout done in 20 or 25 minutes," Bach told POPSUGAR.
 "That's the best part about a home workout: the convenience and saving time."